 It all started about two years ago.
-My deer season had almost gone by without a single deer sighting.
+My deer season had almost passed without a single deer sighting.
 I’d spent two rainy days in a deer stand on private property, then one especially frigid day hoofing it on state forest land.
 If it weren’t for the good fortune of my brother and dad, we’d have been short on meat for the year.

 Best Laid Plans